 Most Linux and Unix users have issues with unwanted code and ask for assistance on how to remove the “you have mail”unix message on their interface.
-In the process of using Unix or Linux on the command line, you may have encountered difficulties on how to remove the “You have mail” message.
-It can be encountered on Linux servers or on local desktop environments, such as Mac OS X. While somewhat alarming and confusing, especially the first time, this is generally a fairly trivial message and easy to remove.
+In the process of using Unix or Linux on the command line, you may have encountered difficulties on how to remove the “You have mail” unix message.
+It can be met on Linux servers or on local desktop environments, such as Mac OS X. While somewhat alarming and confusing, especially the first time, this is generally a reasonably trivial message and easy to remove.
 This post will look at what the *nix mail application does, and how you can remove the “new mail” message from OS X.

 echo “How about 1pm?” | mail -s “Let’s get lunch today” Contact@help.com.